-Remove the new server’s primary IP address from this file if it is present.
+Remove the new server’s primary IP address from this file.

 - Restart the network service with the following commands:

-For CentOS, CloudLinux™, and Red Hat® Enterprise Linux (RHEL) 6 and earlier, and Amazon Linux, run the
+For CentOS 6 and earlier, CloudLinux™ 6 and earlier, and Red Hat® Enterprise Linux (RHEL) 6 and earlier, and Amazon® Linux, run the

 service network restartcommand.